TunaCGH/paper-jekyll-theme/_pages/projects.md

 Code editor... `visual studio code`

 # 5. Results
-be able to detecting between who is concentrating or not
+Be able to detecting between who is concentrating or not

+Create an announcement that AI can observe people from their daily work

 # 6. Limitations & Improvements
 Limitation